2025–26 FC Basel season: Off and pre-season

 On 25 August FCB announced that, after three years with the club, Anton Kade had left FC Basel 1893 and moved to FC Augsburg in the German Bundesliga.
 He played his last game for the FCB on 10 August in Lugano.
 In his time with the club, Kade played a total of 132 games for Basel scoring a total of 18 goals.
 88 of these games were in the Swiss Super League, 12 in the Swiss Cup, 7 in the UEFA Conference League and 25 were friendly games.
 He scored 9 goals in the domestic league, 2 in the cup, 2 in the European games and the other 5 were scored during the test games.

+Winter break

+On the evening of 2 February 2026, FCB announced the departure of two players.
+The first was Philip Otele, who moved out on loan to Hamburger SV and the other was Jonas Adjetey who transferred to VfL Wolfsburg on a permanent basis.

 Players

 First-team squad

 The following is the list of the Basel first team squad.
 It also includes players that were in the squad the day the season started on 26 July 2025, but subsequently left the club after that date.